Woman accused of pretending to be nurse, trying to steal newborn

 “The suspect was confronted by hospital staff, who then notified security.
 The female fled the location before she was able to be apprehended by hospital security or law enforcement,” the release added.

-The Sheriff’s Department identified Miron as the would-be kidnapper and arrested her early Friday morning in the 11000 block of Weber St. in Riverside, where investigators also found “additional items of evidentiary value,” according to the sheriff’s department and jail records.
+The sheriff’s department identified Miron as the would-be kidnapper and arrested her early Friday morning in the 11000 block of Weber Street in Riverside, where investigators also found “additional items of evidentiary value,” according to the sheriff’s department and jail records.

 Miron is being held in lieu of $1 million bail at the Robert Presley Detention Center.
 She faces a kidnapping charge and is due to appear in the Riverside Hall of Justice on Tuesday, according to jail records.